Complaints Procedure for Debt Recovery

 How to raise a complaint

-You can raise a complaint in writing, in person or over the phone.
+You can raise a complaint in writing, in person, or over the phone.

-How we will deal with a complaint
+If you are a customer of a bank please contactHow we will deal with a complaint

 - Complaints where the customer has specifically asked us not to contact them.

+If your complaint is resolved prior to the elapsing of 3 business days, verbal confirmation will be provided followed by a written complaint response.
 We will endeavour to send a final response to you in writing within 8 weeks of receipt of your complaint.
 If we are unable to provide you with a final response within this time frame, we will write to you explaining why and advise you when you can expect a final response.

 Forwarding a complaint

 If we have reasonable grounds and are satisfied that another party is solely or jointly responsible for the complaint, we will promptly forward the complaint in writing to that other party.
+We will inform you of this in our response, and explain why the complaint has been forwarded, and provide you with contact details for the other party.

 Closing complaints